davidji99/terraform-provider-herokux/docs/resources/postgres_settings.md

 -> **IMPORTANT!**
 It is not possible to delete a postgres database's settings, so the resource will just be removed from state upon deletion.

-### Resource Delays
+### Resource Delay
 This resource will wait a given amount of time after modification.
 This delay is to allow for Heroku to actually reflect the changes to the database before the settings can be modified again.
-Heroku documentation does not provide a recommended or estimated wait period, so this provider provides the means for users to configure this wait period.
+Heroku documentation does not provide a recommended or estimated delay period, so this provider provides the means for users to configure this delay period.
-It is likely the size of the database affects the length of this delay.
+It is likely the size of the database will affect the length of this delay.

 The aforementioned delay can be customized via the `delays.postgres_settings_modify_delay` attribute in your `provider` block.
 The delay value defaults to 2 minutes with a minimum requirement of 1 minute.